 The biggest benefit of making our own stack was that we could build it with fuzz testing in mind.
-On the other hand, buying an existing stack would save us development time, giving us a head start against black hat hackers, but we would need to modify the stack to suit our fuzz testing needs.
+On the other hand, buying an existing stack would save us development time, giving us a head start against unethical hackers, but we would need to modify the stack to suit our fuzz testing needs.
 This process would include ensuring that the stack did not crash when we sent unexpected data through it.

 After careful consideration, we chose to purchase an existing stack, allowing us to concentrate our development efforts on security, especially fuzz testing.

 One goal of protocol stacks is to make application logic development easier.
 A framework that facilitates communication between protocols allows developers to focus on application logic without getting bogged down by the underlying technical foundation.
 A stack not only provides developers with access to each protocol layer but also enables them to implement valid checks (e.g., size and format) that ensure messages are properly formatted for software processing.
 These checks and services are excellent for most use cases, but how about for people like us who want to send broken messages to target devices deliberately?

 Figure 1: A diagram of a simplified Bluetooth stack with RFCOMM replaced with our own implementation